How to use anonymous ftp to distribute or collect files

 The anonymous ftp service is the primary method for exchanging large files with outside colleagues.
 You can also use the school web server to distribute small to medium sized files, or send small files as email attachments.
 But the web server cannot accept "uploaded" files from outsiders; that is only possible with anonymous ftp.

-WARNING: Do not use anonymous ftp to distribute any private or legally restricted data or files!
+WARNING: Do not use anonymous ftp to distribute any private or Moderate or High Risk data or files!
 Anyone on the Internet (including hackers) can connect to anonymous ftp on pangea and copy the files you have placed there.
 If you have no other way to distribute sensitive data, encrypt it first and send the decryption key to your colleague by another method.

 Distributing files to a colleague